netw0rk-org/netw0rk/README.md

 ### Bluetooth Authentication
 1. Establish Connection via BLE
-    - RESEARCH: range of BLE and whether information can be transmitted without forming a connection (via changing the device name)
+    - *Research: range of BLE and whether information can be transmitted without forming a connection (via changing the device name)*
 2. Peer produces a signature: Sign(PeerID || ClientID || Date) and transmits it back to the client.
 3. Client collects n such signatures from peers.
 4. Upon getting S = \[S1,S2,...,Sn] such signatures, the client sends S (SigSet) to the last signing peer.